 CANADIAN DSL INVENTORY: The components of this product listed by CAS # in Section 3 (Composition and Information on Ingredients) are listed on the DSL Inventory.

-CANADIAN ENVIRONMENTAL PROTECTION AGENCY (CEPA) PRIORITY SUBSTANCES LISTS: The Aluminum Oxide component is on the National Pollutant Release Inventory (NPRI) substance for 2006, but only in fibrous form.
+CANADIAN ENVIRONMENTAL PROTECTION AGENCY (CEPA) PRIORITY SUBSTANCES LISTS: No component of this product is on the Priority Substances Lists.

 16. OTHER INFORMATION

 PREPARED BY: CHEMICAL SAFETY ASSOCIATES, Inc. • PO Box 1961, Hilo, HI 96721 (800) 969-4846